-Personal injury damages are critical for a number of reasons.
+- Personal injury damages are critical for a number of reasons.
 People who suffer personal injuries may be significantly disabled.
 Some victims will never be the same again.
 Many personal injury claimants have suffered severe physical conditions.
-Many more claimants will continue to suffer for years to come.

-Unfortunately, the real-world doesn’t work this way.
-If you’ve suffered a personal injury, you can’t go it alone.
+- If you’ve suffered a personal injury, you can’t go it alone.
 You need a top Fort Myers attorney.
-You need somebody who will take on major insurance companies without fear.
+You need somebody who will take on major insurance companies with confidence and experience.

 An Injury Attorney Fort Myers Respects

-There is one main reason it’s difficult to win compensation for a personal injury case.
-There are simply so many requirements.
-Personal injury laws and statutes are difficult to understand.
-Unless you have a deep understanding of law, you’re going to have trouble.
+One of the main reasons it’s difficult to win compensation for a personal injury case is due to the various personal injury laws and statutes which can be exceedingly complex and difficult to understand.
+Unless you have a deep understanding of law, you may unwittingly make mistakes that could spell disaster for your case.

-Secondly, the injured claimant must demonstrate fault.
-Another party usually has to be found negligent, careless or reckless.
+- The injured claimant must demonstrate fault- Another party usually has to be found negligent, careless or reckless.

-Thirdly, the personal injury claim must be filed within a certain time frame.
-This period adheres to what is called a statute of limitations.
-In Florida, claimants are generally allowed four years.
+- The personal injury claim must be filed within a certain time frame- This period is known as the statute of limitations.
+With respect to personal injuries sustained as the result of a car accident, claimants generally have four years to file a claim.
 This period begins at the date of the reported accident.

-If you fail to take action in this period, you will be unable to file a personal injury lawsuit in Florida’s civil courts.
-A Fort Myers Personal Injury Attorney can ensure that you complete your claim in a thorough, timely manner.
+- If you fail to take action in this period, you will be unable to file a personal injury lawsuit in Florida’s civil courts.
+A Fort Myers Personal Injury Attorney can ensure that you complete your claim in a thorough and timely manner.

-Finally, a personal injury claimant must show that the injury meets certain classifications and guidelines.
-A sound personal injury case will highlight the necessary elements for a legal argument.
+- A personal injury claimant must show that the injury meets certain classifications and guidelines- A sound personal injury case will highlight the necessary elements for a legal argument.
 If the claimant cannot demonstrate these elements, the claim may falter.

 Generally, a personal injury claim requires four elements.
 These aspects of a claim help to prove that the other party is negligent, and thus at-fault for the claimant’s injuries.